A solution to the tension of burning on neutron stars and nuclear physics: A unified solution: the accretion states

 \section{A unified solution: the accretion states}

 \figscheme{}

-We find that the observations can be explained as arising from the change of the disc structure around the turn-over.
-It is the disc that determines which regions can ignite and which ones burn steadily polluting the others.
-One important observational fact informing our proposed model is that when the accretion rate increases, the persistent spectra of the burst sources transition from being predominantly hard (island state) to soft \citep[banana state][]{art-1989-hasi-klis}.
-These spectral states are thought to correspond to a change in the disc structure near the surface of the star.
-For this reason, we plot our results as a function of the parameter $S_z$, which tracks the spectral state, in Figure \ref{fig:res} bottom rows and in \fig{fig:resS} ($S_z = 1$ at the end of the hard and $S_z = 2$ at the beginning of the soft state).
+We find that the observations can be explained as arising from the change in the disk structure around the turnover.
+It is the disk that determines which regions can ignite and which ones burn steadily, polluting the others.
+One important observational fact informing our proposed model is that when the accretion rate increases, the persistent spectra of the burst sources transition from being predominantly hard (island state) to soft \citep[banana state;][]{art-1989-hasi-klis}.
+These spectral states are thought to correspond to a change in the disk structure near the surface of the star.
+For this reason, we plot our results as a function of the parameter $S_z$, which tracks the spectral state, in Figure \ref{fig:res}, bottom rows, and in \fig{fig:resS}.
+For selected sources, \minb{} lists this parameter \citep{rev-2020-gall-etal}, which tracks the position of the source in the X-ray ``color-color'' diagram.
+For each observation, a ``hard'' and ``soft'' color is calculated, usually as the ratio of instrumental counts measured in two bands, each in higher (hard) or lower (soft) energy ranges. $S_z$ is the parametrised position within the track drawn out by a source over many observations, imposing that $S_z = 1$ at the end of the hard and $S_z = 2$ at the beginning of the soft state.
+To each bin, we assign its average value.
 It is believed that $S_z$, on top of following the state, tracks $\MD$ better than the persistent emission \citep{art-2007-lin-etal}, so this may be an even better ordering of the data points.
 The same trend is visible in these plots.
-Actually, the evolution of $f$ before the turn-over is perhaps more evident.
-Very importantly, the turn-over takes place in a range of $S_z \simeq 1.2 - 1.7$ for all the sources we considered (\tab{tab:res}).
+Actually, the evolution of $f$ before the turnover is perhaps more evident.
+Very importantly, the turnover takes place in a range of $S_z \simeq 1.2 - 1.7$ for all the sources we considered (\tab{tab:res}).
 These values correspond to a position midway between the hard state (1) and the soft state (2), while the first regime corresponds to the hard state.

-One key difference between the accretion discs in these two states is the presence near the star of a corona or hot inner flow (hot comptonizing gas) in the hard state.
-This flow is relatively puffed with respect to a normal thin disc and comparable to a sizable fraction of the star radius \citep{rev-2007-done-etal}.
-When the corona weakens towards the soft state, the inner disc thins.
+One key difference between the accretion disks in these two states is the presence near the star of a corona or hot inner flow (hot Comptonizing gas) in the hard state.
+This flow is relatively puffed with respect to a normal thin disk and comparable to a sizable fraction of the star radius \citep{rev-2007-done-etal}.
+When the corona weakens toward the soft state, the inner disk thins.
 It develops a boundary layer where it connects to the star and an equatorially concentrated spreading layer over its surface \citep{art-1999-ino-suny,art-2010-inoga-suny}.